IAmMoltony/NDSvi/README.md

 # NDSvi

-NDSvi is a Vi-like text editor for Nintendo DS.
+NDSvi is a text editor for Nintendo DS heavily inspired by Vi.